2019 Training Open for Enrollment

 Accreditation and How it Works

-Once you have completed the course and passed the exam, you can choose to become accredited by pledging to abide by NOFA’s Organic Land Care Standards in all of your horticultural services.
+Once you have completed the course and passed the exam, you can choose to become accredited by pledging to abide by the NOFA Standards for Organic Land Care in all of your horticultural services.
 Abiding by these standards helps distinguish you from your peers and gives your customers peace of mind in knowing that you are adhering to the best sustainable management practices.